Habutiii/tp/docs/DeveloperGuide.md

 > **MSS:**
 > 1. Agent issues stats command.
 > 2. System analyses customer data.
-> 3. System displays summary table (Packages vs. No. of Customers).
+> 3. System displays summary tables aggregated by declared feature names and tags.
 > 4. Agent reviews performance insights.
 >    - Use case ends.
 >
 > **Extensions:**
 > - 2a.
 No data available.
 >   - 2a1.
-System displays: “No statistics available – no clients found.”
+System displays: “Number of customers in AddressBook: 0”
 >   - Use case ends.

 ---